gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

 ## Summary

 After about a month of testing schema customization both here and in pre-release we determined a couple of issues.
-We set up to do this because we wanted to remove uncertainty in people's schemas, when the data changes.
+The original aim of our schema customisation work was to remove uncertainty in people's schemas when their data changes.

 However, the original design allowed some uncertainties anyway.
-In addition, we have made inferrence a more heavy process, trading performance for consistency and didn't really provide a way to opt out of it completely.
-To summarize:
+In addition, it made inference a more heavy process, trading performance for consistency without providing a way to opt out completely.
+To summarize, the schema customization work released in Gatsby 2.2.0 had the following issues:

 - Resolvers and arguments of fields like Date and File was determined by inferred data
 - There was no easy way to use arguments/resolvers to override the above
 - Inferrence was run even when `@dontInfer` flag was on
 - There was no way to control inference outside of SDL, eg in Type Builders

 Therefore we have some changes to the way we do inferrence.
-In addition, we are deprecating some of the features introduced is 2.2.0 and will remove them in Gatsby 3.
+In addition, we are deprecating some of the features introduced in 2.2.0 and will remove them in Gatsby 3.

 ## noDefaultResolvers and inferrence modes